Daher al-Umar: Control of Acre and Haifa

-In 1757, Zahir had expanded his holdings southward, along Palestine's northern coastal plain, taking control of the villages of Haifa, Tira, and Tantura, and nearby Mount Carmel.
-Ostensibly, Zahir captured the harbor village of Haifa to eliminate the base established there by Maltese pirates, but he probably aimed to prevent the governors of Damascus from utilizing the port village, strategically positioned across the bay from Acre, as a launchpad against him, while also seeking another potential port for his domains.
-While As'ad Pasha had not acted against Zahir's occupation of Haifa, Uthman Pasha sought to return the port to Damascene authority.
-(Note: The nahiya (subdistrict) of Haifa and Yajur, which spanned the coastland between Tantura and Haifa and the adjacent Mount Carmel, became part of the tax base of Acre, and by extension, the Sidon Eyalet in early 1723, after having been administratively part of the Lajjun Sanjak of the Damascus Eyalet since the advent of Ottoman rule in 1517.
-An imperial order giving legal cover to Uthman Pasha's temporary capture of Tantura, restored the Haifa and Yajur nahiya to Damascene jurisdiction from 1760 until the order was revoked in 1762, following Zahir's recapture of Tantura.)
-Acting on Uthman Pasha's request, the governor of Sidon, Nu'man Pasha, dispatched 30 Maghrebi mercenaries on a vessel captained by a Frenchman to capture Haifa in May 1761.
-Upon arrival, Zahir had the ship confiscated, its soldiers arrested, and its captain fined.
-The issue over Haifa's annexation was smoothed over with the assistance of Yaqub Agha, a Constantinople-based official with friendly ties to Zahir.
-Yaqub Agha had a high-ranking official, Sulayman Agha, revoke the imperial order sanctioning Uthman Pasha's attempt to capture the Haifa coast.
+In 1757, Daher expanded his holdings southward, along Palestine's northern coastal plain, taking control of Haifa, Tira, and Tantura, and the adjoining Mount Carmel.
+Ostensibly, Daher captured the harbor village of Haifa to eliminate the base established there by Maltese pirates.
+More likely, he aimed to prevent the governors of Damascus from utilizing Haifa, strategically positioned across the bay from Acre, as a launchpad against him, while seeking a secondary port.
+As'ad Pasha had not acted against Daher's occupation of Haifa, but a new governor, Uthman Pasha al-Kurji, attempted to return it to Damascene authority.
+(Note: The nahiye of Haifa and Yajur, which spanned the coastland between Tantura and Haifa and the adjacent Mount Carmel, became part of the tax base of Acre, and by extension, the Sidon Eyalet in early 1723, after having been administratively part of the Lajjun Sanjak of the Damascus Eyalet since the advent of Ottoman rule in 1517.
+An imperial order giving legal cover to Uthman Pasha's temporary capture of Tantura, restored Haifa and Yajur to Damascene jurisdiction from 1760 until the order was revoked in 1762, following Daher's recapture of Tantura.)
+Acting on Uthman Pasha's request, the governor of Sidon dispatched a vessel of mercenaries captained by a Frenchman to capture Haifa in May 1761.
+Upon arrival, Daher had the ship confiscated, its soldiers arrested, and the captain fined.
+The issue over Haifa's annexation was settled in Daher's favor by his imperial associate, Yaqub Agha.
+(Note: Yaqub Agha, a Constantinople-based official, was hosted by Daher in Acre during his visit to Jerusalem, and forged a lifelong friendship with him.)
+Yaqub Agha had a high-ranking official, the kizlar agha (chief eunuch) Sulayman Agha, revoke the imperial order sanctioning Uthman Pasha's attempt to repossess Haifa.